-One For The Vine/ Robbery, Assault And Battery / Your Own Special Way/ Firth Of Fifth / Carpet Crawlers / In That Quiet Earth/ Afterglow / Eleventh Earl Of Mar/ Supper’s Ready / Dance On A Volcano / Los Endos / The Lamb Lies Down On Broadway / The Musical Box (excerpt)
+One for the Vine/ Robbery, Assault and Battery / Your Own Special Way/ Firth of Fifth / Carpet Crawlers / In That Quiet Earth/ Afterglow / Eleventh Earl of Mar/ Supper’s Ready / Dance on a Volcano / Los Endos / The Lamb Lies Down on Broadway / The Musical Box (excerpt)

-Eleventh Earl Of Mar occasionally opened the set, and The Knife was included as an additional encore towards the very end of the tour, featuring on the Earl’s Court bootleg.
-All In A Mouse’s Night was played in the first few shows and then dropped relatively quickly for no obvious reason.
+Eleventh Earl of Mar occasionally opened the set, and The Knife was included as an additional encore towards the very end of the tour, featuring on the Earl’s Court bootleg.
+All in a Mouse’s Night was played in the first few shows and then dropped relatively quickly for no obvious reason.
 Your Own Special Way was probably included as the then-current single.
 On stage, it falls rather flat despite some gorgeous additional piano from Tony.
-With the release of the Spot The Pigeon EP later in the year, the lesser-known but excellent b-side Inside And Out, another showcase for Steve’s guitar, took its place.
+With the release of the Spot the Pigeon EP later in the year, the lesser-known but excellent b-side Inside and Out, another showcase for Steve’s guitar, took its place.

-The decision to include The Cinema Show on Seconds Out and to omit several songs from Wind And Wuthering has a significant impact on the overall musical balance of the album.
-Unlike the live show, it is dominated by Gabriel-era music – in total, something like two-thirds, including the entirety of sides two and three – whereas at Dallas on 19 March, to choose one gig at random, Gabriel-era music comprises less than half the set.
-Five songs from Wind And Wuthering are performed (it was six in the early shows when All In A Mouse’s Night was played), of which only Afterglow eventually made it onto Seconds Out.
+The decision to include The Cinema Show on Seconds Out and to omit several songs from Wind and Wuthering has a significant impact on the overall musical balance of the album.
+Unlike the live show, it is dominated by Gabriel-era music — in total, something like two-thirds, including the entirety of sides two and three — whereas at Dallas on 19 March, to choose one gig at random, Gabriel-era music comprises less than half the set.
+Five songs from Wind and Wuthering are performed (it was six in the early shows when All in a Mouse’s Night was played), of which only Afterglow eventually made it onto Seconds Out.

-The words ‘supper’s ready’ – are spoken by Phil to introduce, well, Supper’s Ready.
+The words ‘supper’s ready’ are spoken by Phil to introduce, well, Supper’s Ready.
 They are the only words spoken on the album (except for a brief, breathless “merci, Paris” and “merci, bonsoir”).
 It is all deeply serious.
-Except, in reality, it isn’t.
-Seconds Out omits all the between-song chatter – and there’s a lot of it – and with it much of the humour that was integral to a Genesis show.
+Except, in reality, it wasn’t.
+Seconds Out omits all the between-song chatter — and there’s a lot of it — and with it much of the humour that was integral to a Genesis show.